Kellner v. AIM ImmunoTech Inc.

 Issue

-Whether AIM's amended advance notice bylaws were valid when adopted in the face of an anticipated proxy contest, and whether the board lawfully and equitably rejected Kellner's nomination notice for failure to comply with valid advance notice requirements.
-More specifically, the court had to decide which bylaw provisions were proportionate and enforceable, and whether Kellner's notice satisfied those enforceable provisions.
+Whether AIM's amended advance notice bylaws were valid under Delaware law when adopted in anticipation of a possible proxy contest, and whether the board lawfully and equitably rejected Kellner's nomination notice for noncompliance with those bylaws.
+Also, whether equity should excuse any noncompliance.

 Rule

-Advance notice bylaws are generally valid if they reasonably further the legitimate corporate objectives of orderly meetings and informed voting through disclosure, but when adopted or enforced in a context affecting the stockholder franchise they are reviewed under enhanced scrutiny.
-Under that review, the board must show it reasonably identified a threat to an important corporate interest and that its response was reasonable in relation to the threat and not preclusive or coercive.
-In applying an advance notice bylaw, courts first construe the bylaw as a contract, resolve ambiguity in favor of stockholders' electoral rights, and then consider whether equity excuses strict compliance.
-A bylaw that unduly restricts the stockholder franchise or is inequitably adopted or enforced will be struck down or limited.
+Advance notice bylaws are generally valid if they reasonably further the legitimate purposes of orderly meetings and disclosure, but when adopted or enforced in a context implicating the stockholder franchise they are reviewed under enhanced scrutiny using Unocal with sensitivity to voting rights.
+The board must show a good-faith, reasonable identification of a threat to an important corporate interest and a response that is reasonable in relation to that threat and not preclusive or coercive.
+In enforcement, courts first apply contractual interpretation to determine whether clear bylaw requirements were met, resolving ambiguity in favor of stockholder electoral rights, and then consider whether equity excuses strict compliance or bars inequitable application.

 See the holding & full analysis